grantseltzer/blog/content/blog/go-stack-traces-bpf.md

 When a function is called, a new "stack frame" is allocated.
 This basically means that a section of the program's stack is allocated to accommodate local variables in the new function.

-Before a new frame is created, the current program counter is written to the stack.
+On ARM, when a function is called a new frame is opened, the current program counter is written to the stack.
 This is the return address, meaning this is the program counter we will start executing once the next routine has been completed.
 The value of the frame pointer is then pushed to the stack.
 This allows the function to restore the calling function's frame when the next routine has completed.
+On intel this is a little different, see [internal ABI docs](https://github.com/golang/go/blob/go1.21.4/src/cmd/compile/abi-internal.md).

 To unwind the stack from the entry point of a function we read the base pointer (on ARM this is in r29).
 This is the stack address that stores the frame pointer.
-Below this on the stack is the return address of the previous frame.
+Above this on the stack is the return address of the previous frame.
 We save this return address!
 Next we dereference the frame pointer, which brings us to the previous frame pointer.
 The process starts again until we hit a frame pointer of 0 (meaning this is frame 0, or the beginning of the program).

-The only thing to note is that since uprobes trigger a bpf program right at the start of a routine, before the return address is written to the stack, the very first return address will be in r30.
+The only thing to note is that uprobes trigger a bpf program right at the start of a routine.
+On ARM, this is before the return address is written to the stack, the very first return address will be in r30.
+On intel this wouldn't be the case as the return address is pushed by the call instruction.
 Here's what that collection looks like in bpf code:

 ```
 struct event {